FREQUENTLY ASKED QUESTIONS

 What is your cancellation policy?

 If the river becomes unfishable due to high/muddy water, the trip will be cancelled by the Keystone Connection.
 You'll be given the chance to reschedule your trip.
 If you cannot do that, your deposit will be refunded.
-If you, the guest, cancel your trip at least one week before the scheduled date your refund will be returned.
-No deposit refunds within one week of the trip.
-The full price of the outing is owed for trips cancelled by guest within 24 hours of the scheduled date.
+Deposits are refundable for trips cancelled by guests up to 48 hours prior to the outing.
+Less than 48 hours and the deposit is forfeited.
 See 'Policy' page for additional information.

 Where do we meet?